We do unconscious bias training, how is this different or even better?

 We work with people across all industries because inequalities manifest whether you’re in advertising, technology, the law, academia, design, publishing, the third sector, health, retail, construction and beyond.
 While your organisation may have unique quirks, our approach supports participants precisely with sustainable and flexible tools to recognise the context-dependent ways inequalities show up and the role they can play in challenging them.

-You work with girls in schools too, do you work with teachers?
+You work with girls and non binary people in schools too, do you work with teachers?

 Yes!
 We run our programmes for courageous educators to bring a deep and nuanced understanding of the complexities and realities of the inequalities their students bring with them into their classrooms.
 Our workshops ensure your practice is consistently and meaningfully inclusive.